Owexiii13/YouTube-Shorts-Algorithm-scroller/README.md

 ---

+## Disclaimer
+This tool interacts with YouTube automatically.

+## Contributing
+Contributions are welcome!
+Feel free to submit a pull request or open a discussion to suggest features or improvements.

+---

 **Note:** Do not reload the extension after using it because it may fail once it has created the `_pycache_` directory.
 If you accidentally reload it, you can move `shorts_ai_data.json` and the `_pycache_` folder to another folder, reload the extension, then place them back in.

-I do hope to somehow bring this to mobile, but it may be hard to do — I'm not sure how I'd attempt it and it won't be for a while.
-You can always open up requests if you'd like to help out with development.
+I do hope to somehow bring this to mobile, but it may be hard to do - I'm not sure how I'd attempt it and it won't be for a while.

 ---